kmjosephs/astronaut-signup/README.md

 ## Extra features

-- Compatible with the TalkBack screen reader provided by Android.
+- Added accessibility.
+This app is compatible with the TalkBack screen reader provided by Android.
 All fields have hints for the reader and images have content descriptions.
 (Non-functional images don't need it but I included it as an example)
 - Material theme to provide a uniform UI/UX experience

 ## Screenshots